adrianjrosario8/CNS-ADR-Prediction-TB-Patients/README.md

 ## What Differentiates This Project

-**Dual literature gap:** This is the first ML model predicting CNS-specific ADRs in TB patients from patient-level EHR features.
+**Dual literature gap:** This is a novel ML model predicting CNS-specific ADRs in TB patients from patient-level EHR features.
 Prior work on this dataset focused on hepatotoxicity, not neurological outcomes.

 **Patient-level features:** Most existing neurological ADR models rely on drug properties.
 This system uses clinical variables that are directly available in patient records, so it's actionable without drug-level data infrastructure.